DeterminateSystems/dhcpv6macd/README.md

 sudo ./dhcpv6macd -interface enp2s0 -base-address 2001:db8:0123:4567::
 ```

+There is also a NixOS module in the flake.nix.

 See the `flake.nix` for a NixOS test involving router and a client.

 ## Address allocation scheme